EricZinda/docsproto/devhowto/devhowtoReportingAFailure.md

 Will respond to "A file is very large" with "There is not a large thing" which is...better.
 One improvement is to make the error include "very" when very is modifying it.

 Even with "very" properly included, most users would view it as a logical, if somewhat opaque, answer.
-The [next section](devhowtoConceptualFailures) will do just that.
+The [next section](devhowtoConceptualFailures) will improve it even more.